 Wilderhood Watch members have been planting trees in our neighbourhood this Winter as part of the Woodland Trust’s Big Climate Fightback Campaign.
-Planning for Winter 2020/2021 is already underway, and includes planting a number of trees at our local secondary, Sandringham School.

 Our latest tree planting was on January 19th when we planted some more trees at Bernards Heath Junior School – 27 in all, a mixture of silver birch, wild cherry and rowan.